Electromagnetic characteristics as probes into the inner structures of the predicted $\Xi_c^{(',*)}D^{(*)}_s$ molecular states: The magnetic moment properties of the predicted molecules

 A systematic comparison of the magnetic moments of the $\Xi_c^{(',*)}D^{(*)}_s$ molecular pentaquarks obtained from single-channel and coupled-channel analyses reveals that coupled-channel effects can alter their numerical values.
-In particular, while the magnetic moments of the $\Xi_c D_s^{*}$ state with $J^P = 1/2^-$ are identical for $I_z = +1/2$ and $I_z = -1/2$ in single-channel analysis, they become distinct once coupled-channel effects are included.
+In particular, while the magnetic moments of the $\Xi_c D_s^{*}$ state with $J^P = {1/2}^-$ are identical for $I_z = +1/2$ and $I_z = -1/2$ in single-channel analysis, they become distinct once coupled-channel effects are included. {This arises primarily because some channels within the coupled system may exhibit different magnetic moments depending on $I_z$.
+In addition, the stability of the isospin-dependent effects in the electromagnetic observables of the molecular states observed in the coupled-channel calculations is governed by two key factors: (i) the probability percentages of each channel within the coupled system, which are determined by the mass spectrum of the coupled system, and (ii) the magnetic moments and the transition magnetic moments of the individual channels, which depend on the flavor and spin structures of the constituent hadrons.}

 The magnetic moments of the predicted $\Xi_c^{(',*)}D^{(*)}_s$ molecular pentaquark states serve as a sensitive probe of their inner structures and electromagnetic characteristics.
 Future experimental measurements of these quantities could not only help determine fundamental quantum numbers, such as the spin-parity, the isospin, and so on, but also offer a means to identify the specific constituent hadrons forming the corresponding molecular state.